-From the latest audits (in Q4 2022/23), crime recording for each category was 95-98% accurate.
-When combined, these reviews resulted in an overall crime recording rate of 96% compliance for all reported offences.
+From the latest audit completed by HMICFRS in June 2024 (based on data from 2023), crime recording for each category was 95-98% accurate.
+When combined, these reviews resulted in an overall crime recording rate of 96.7% compliance for all reported offences.